achingbrain/output-buffer/README.md

 buffer.flush() // prints 'r'
 ```

+### Specifying a line seperator

-The default line separator handles CR, LF and CRLF, but a custom separator (string or regex) can be supplied as an optional second argument to the constructor e.g.:
+The default line separator is the regex `/\r\n|\r|\n/` - this will handle CRLF, CR or LF.
+A custom separator (string or regex) can be supplied as a second argument to the constructor, e.g.:

 ```javascript
 var buffer = new OutputBuffer(console.info, '\r\n')